gipfeli-io/documentation/docs/design/use-cases.md

 * **Possible rainy day scenarios**:
     * *none*

 ### UC8: Delete tour

 * **Actor:** Registered user
 * **Preconditions:** User has a verified account, user is logged in, user has an existing tour
 * **Flow of events:**
     1. User enters overview page
     2. User enters detail page and clicks delete *or* directly deletes from overview page
     3. User confirms deletion
     4. Success message is shown
 * **Postconditions**: Tour is deleted.
 * **Possible rainy day scenarios**:
     * User does not confirm deletion - tour is not deleted.

-### UC9: Upload geo referenced images
+### UC9: Upload images

 * **Actor:** Registered user
 * **Preconditions:** User has a verified account, user is logged in, user has an existing tour, user is either creating or editing a tour
 * **Flow of events:**
     1. User uploads images
+    2. Images are checked for file size and mimetype and saved to object storage
+    3. On detail pages, the images are shown in form of a gallery and can be viewed
+* **Postconditions**: Photos are uploaded and attached to tour
+* **Possible rainy day scenarios**:
+    * Invalid file size - error message shown.
+    * Invalid file type - error message shown.

+### UC9.1: Upload geo referenced images

+*Note: This is an extension of [UC9](#uc9-upload-images) and is automatically applied if the photos are geo-referenced.
+The user does not have to take any action.
+UC9 applies here as well.*

+* **Actor:** Registered user
+* **Preconditions:** User has a verified account, user is logged in, user has an existing tour, user is either creating or editing a tour
+* **Flow of events:**
+    1. User uploads images
-  2. Images are checked for coordinates and saved accordingly
+    2. Images are checked for filesize, mimetypes and coordinates and saved accordingly
     3. On detail pages, the images are shown on the map
-* **Postconditions**: Photos are uploaded, photos are georeferenced on the map
+* **Postconditions**: Photos are uploaded, photos are georeferenced on the map and attached to the tour
 * **Possible rainy day scenarios**:
     * Invalid georeference - only photo is saved.

+### UC10: Upload GPX track (optional)

+* **Actor:** Registered user
+* **Preconditions:** User has a verified account, user is logged in, user has an existing tour, user is either creating or editing a tour
+* **Flow of events:**
+    1. User uploads GPX track file
+    2. GPX track file is checked for file size and mimetype and saved to object storage
+    3. On detail pages, the GPX track is shown on the map and the file may be downloaded
+* **Postconditions**: GPX track is uploaded and shown on the map and attached to the tour
+* **Possible rainy day scenarios**:
+  * Invalid file size - error message shown.
+  * Invalid file type - error message shown.
+  * Invalid GPX file - map does still render.

 ## Administration